VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 Initial Setup
 =============

-| Building and running this examples requires either a VIAME install or a build from source with:
+| Building and running this example requires either a VIAME install or a build from source with:
 |
 |  (a) The python packages: numpy, pymongo, torch, torchvision, matplotlib, and python-tk
 |  (b) A VIAME build with VIAME_ENABLE_SMQTK, BURNOUT, YOLO, OPENCV, PYTORCH, VXL, and VIVIA enabled.